stiglers-eponym/BeamerPresenter/INSTALL.md

 ### Dependencies in Ubuntu
 * `cmake` (only for building)
+    * cmake requires a compiler (e.g. `g++`) and a build system (e.g. unix makefiles or ninja)
 * `zlib1g-dev` (after the installation you can remove `zlib1g-dev` and keep only `zlib1g`)
 * `qtmultimedia5-dev` (after the installation you can remove `qtmultimedia5-dev` and keep only `libqt5multimedia5` and `libqt5multimediawidgets5`)
+    * alternatively, when using Qt 6 in ubuntu ≥22.04: `qt6-multimedia-dev` and keep libqt6multimediawidgets6 after the installation
 * `qttools5-dev` (only for building and only when creating translations.
 You can disable translations with `-DUSE_TRANSLATIONS=OFF` in the [CMake command](#configure))
+    * alternatively, when using Qt 6 in ubuntu ≥22.04: qt6-l10n-tools
 * optional: `libqt5multimedia5-plugins` (for showing videos)
 * optional, recommended: `libqt5svg5` (for showing tool icons)
+    * alternatively, when using Qt 6 in ubuntu ≥22.04: libqt6svg6

 When compiling with Poppler:
 * `libpoppler-qt5-dev`: version 0.86.1 is tested, versions below 0.70 are explicitly not supported. (after the installation you can remove `libpoppler-qt5-dev` and keep only `libpoppler-qt5-1`